ACDevkit/AutoStack/README.md

 2. Download the installer for your OS (Windows `.msi`/`.exe`, macOS `.dmg`, Linux `.AppImage`/`.deb`)
 3. Run it

 You'll need the usual tooling on your machine for whatever framework you pick (Node/npm for frontend stuff, Python for FastAPI/Django, etc.).
-AutoStack runs the commands — it doesn't install Node or Python for you.
+AutoStack runs the commands, it doesn't install Node or Python for you.

 **From source**